Skip to main content

 Cross-Correlation Logic

-Correlates attack simulation executions with Defender security alerts using a three-tier matching strategy within a -5 min to +30 min window relative to test completion:
+For a single test execution, the alert drawer correlates against Defender alerts using a three-tier matching strategy within a -5 min to +30 min window relative to test completion:

-Tier 1 — Evidence-based (most precise): Matches evidence_filenames containing the test binary's UUID filename (e.g., <uuid>.exe) AND evidence_hostnames containing the test endpoint's hostname.
-This proves the specific test execution triggered the alert.
+• Tier 1 — Evidence-based (most precise): matches evidence_filenames containing the test binary's UUID filename AND evidence_hostnames containing the test endpoint's hostname.
+This proves the specific execution triggered the alert.

-Tier 2 — Technique + hostname: Falls back to matching MITRE ATT&CK technique IDs with hostname scoping via evidence_hostnames.
-Used when Defender alerts lack file-level evidence.
+• Tier 2 — Technique + hostname: falls back to MITRE technique IDs scoped by evidence_hostnames.
+Used when alerts lack file-level evidence.

-Tier 3 — Technique-only: Falls back to matching on MITRE technique ID alone, without hostname scoping.
-Used for alerts that contain no evidence metadata at all.
+• Tier 3 — Technique-only: falls back to MITRE technique ID alone.
+Used for alerts with no evidence metadata.

-The time window of -5 min to +30 min accounts for Defender's real-time telemetry generating alerts during test execution (before the test's completed_at timestamp) while excluding unrelated pre-test alerts.
+The -5 min to +30 min window accounts for Defender's real-time telemetry generating alerts during test execution while excluding unrelated pre-test alerts.
+This per-test correlation also feeds the f0rtika.achilles_correlated flag that the auto-resolve pillar reads.

 Maps MITRE ATT&CK techniques present in both datasets to identify: